 Start with 2-3 exercises each session.
 For each exercise, do 8-10 repetitions, 2-3 sets in a controlled way.
 When the task becomes easy, increase the repetitions to 12-15 or add more exercises to your program.
 We would recommend a home program be performed at least 3 times per week, 20-30 mins for each session.
 Other strengthening exercises and endurance training such as walking or cycling should be continued along with this home exercise program.

-Use the Ataxia Exercise Log to record your progress and take it to your therapists so that they know how to adjust your exercise regimen accordingly.
+Use the Ataxia Exercise Log (links to PDF) to record your progress and take it to your therapists so that they know how to adjust your exercise regimen accordingly.

 Exercise #1 – Lying Bent Knee Rotations

 Lying Bent Knee Rotations Description: This exercise focuses on segmental movement of the lower extremities and will aid in bed mobility and transfers.
 Lie facing up with both knees bent, hip width apart and feet flat; arms can be positioned out wide away from the body.
 Slowly begin to let both knees rotate from one side to the other.
 Try to keep your upper body and back flat as your lower body pivots from side to side.
 Perform this exercise slowly and smoothly for 10 repetitions.